-- Parliamentary authority.
-The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the commission in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the commission may adopt. - 946 2.
-Voting. - 948 (a) It shall be the responsibility of each commissioner to vote on all questions put for action.
-Commissioners may abstain for any stated reason and shall recuse themselves 949 when appropriate to do so because of the appearance of a conflict because of the 950 951 potential of a conflict of interest or because of an actual conflict of interest.
-952 Commissioners shall announce their reasons for abstaining or recusing themselves from 953 consideration of a matter pursuant to the requirements of these bylaws.
-Abstentions are neither "yeas" nor "nays" and shall not be counted as part of the vote of the 954 955 commission.
-Commissioners who abstain from the consideration of a matter because of 956 the appearance of a conflict because of the potential of a conflict of interest or because of an actual conflict of interest shall be subject to rules pertaining to recusal described 957 958 in Article II, Section 5.

-959 960 (b) Motion required.
-The commission shall transact its business only by motion made by 961 any commissioner, including the presiding officer, participating in a public meeting.
-A 962 motion is a proposal to take an action, whether verbalized or formalized in writing, such 963 as in the form of a resolution or by written motion.
-Motions shall be decided by the 964 vote prescribed by law , these bylaws, or applicable parliamentary authority or these 965 bylaws.
+- (a) It shall be the responsibility of each commissioner to vote on all questions put for action.
+Commissioners may abstain for any stated reason and shall recuse themselves when appropriate to do so because of the potential of a conflict of interest or because of an actual conflict of interest.
+Commissioners shall announce their reasons for abstaining or recusing themselves from consideration of a matter pursuant to the requirements of these bylaws.
+Abstentions are neither "yeas" nor "nays" and shall not be counted as part of the vote of the commission.
+Commissioners who abstain from the consideration of a matter because of the potential of a conflict of interest or because of an actual conflict of interest shall be subject to rules pertaining to recusal described in Article II, Section 5. - (b) Motion required.
+The commission shall transact its business only by motion made by any commissioner, including the presiding officer, participating in a public meeting.
+Motions shall be decided by the vote prescribed by law or these bylaws.
 The decision of the commission shall be announced by the presiding officer.
-966 Only instructions actions in the form of a motion adopted by the required vote shall be 967 binding on the executive director or other agents of the Port of Seattle and staff of the 968 Port of Seattle as actions or decisions of the port commission.
-969

-- (c) Motions to be seconded.
+Only actions in the form of a motion adopted by the required vote shall be binding on the executive director and staff of the Port of Seattle as actions or decisions of the port commission. - (c) Motions to be seconded.
 Motions shall require a second to be considered, unless exempt from the need for a second by the adopted parliamentary authority or the provisions of these bylaws. - (d) Majority vote.
 In all cases where a majority vote is required for passage of any question, it shall require an affirmative vote of a majority of the commission's membership to pass. - (e) Voting procedure.
 A vote by voice shall be sufficient for the passage of any matter, provided any commissioner may call for a vote by roll call as described in Article III, Section 8.
-Votes shall be indicated by "yea" for approval or "nay" for objection. - 982 (f) Unanimous consent.
-The commission may act by unanimous consent when support for passage of an action is clearly unanimous it is the presiding officer's opinion that there 983 is general approval for it among commissioners.
-In such cases "yeas" and "nays" need 984 not be called for, provided the presider calls for objections and no objections are 985 986 voiced.
+Votes shall be indicated by "yea" for approval or "nay" for objection. - (f) Unanimous consent.
+The commission may act by unanimous consent it is the presiding officer's opinion that there is general approval for it among commissioners.
+In such cases "yeas" and "nays" need not be called for, provided the presider calls for objections and no objections are voiced.
 Actions taken by unanimous consent are decisions of the commission.
-The outcome of an action taken by unanimous consent shall be announced by the presider 987 and shall be recorded in the minutes as taken "without objection."
-A single objection to 988 989 action by unanimous consent shall put the question to a voice vote, or, if requested by 990 any commissioner, a roll-call vote. - 992 3. [intentionally left blank] - 4.
+The outcome of an action taken by unanimous consent shall be announced by the presider and shall be recorded in the minutes as taken "without objection."
+A single objection to action by unanimous consent shall put the question to a voice vote, or, if requested by any commissioner, a roll-call vote. - 3.
 Excusing absences.
 Those commissioners announced by the presider as excused shall be deemed excused by unanimous consent of the commissioners present provided there is no objection.
 Upon receipt of an objection to a commissioner's status as excused or absent, the presider may correct his or her previous announcement.
-If there is a further objection or if there is any confusion as to the subject commissioner's status as excused or absent, the presider shall put the question for approval to record the subject commissioner as excused. - 1001 is subject to amendment.
-Amendments other than simple amendments to procedural motions shall be offered in writing and their content repeated by the presiding officer prior to taking a vote on the amendment as a subsidiary question.
+If there is a further objection or if there is any confusion as to the subject commissioner's status as excused or absent, the presider shall put the question for approval to record the subject commissioner as excused.